Skip to main content

 A Regulated Subsidy Provider is a non-relative who cares for children whose families are eligible for ERDC through the Department of Early Learning and Care.

-* A Regulated Subsidy Provider (sometimes referred to as a license-exempt child care or ERDC provider) is required to be listed with the Department of Early Learning and Care’s Direct Pay Unit (DPU) and to follow federal regulations for training and allow a visit by the Child Care Licensing Division.
+* A Regulated Subsidy Provider (sometimes referred to as a license-exempt child care or ERDC provider) is required to be listed with the Department of Early Learning and Care’s Direct Pay Unit (DPU) and to follow federal regulations for training and allow a visit by the Child Care Licensing Division once a year.

 Learn more about becoming a Regulated Subsidy Provider